Msgun/uncertainty-based-multimodality/README.md

-This repository contains implementation of the paper titled "Multi-Modal Learning for Uncertain Cases of Alzheimer's Disease Identification".
-Paper currently under reviw.
+This repository contains an implementation of the paper titled "Multi-Modal Learning for Uncertain Cases of Alzheimer's Disease Identification".
+The paper is currently under review.

 We adapted EDL codes from the [pytorch-classification-uncertainty repo](https://github.com/dougbrion/pytorch-classification-uncertainty).